davideicardi/live-plugin-manager/README.md

 - [fs-extra](https://github.com/jprichardson/node-fs-extra): file system operations
 - [debug](https://github.com/visionmedia/debug): debug informations

+While I have tried to mimic the standard Node.js module and package architecture tare are some changes.
+First of all is the fact that plugins by definition are installed at runtime in contrast with a standard Node.js application where modules are installed before executin the node.js proccess.

 ## Known limitations

 There are some known limitations when installing a package: